therealcyberlord/Vea/README.md

 ![Coding Example](images/coding-example.png)

-You can view the AI's thinking process:
+You can view the AI's thinking process if you are using a reasoning model:

 ![Thinking Trace](images/thinking-trace.png)